CPU spikes or audio dropouts/glitches with certain Intel i7 Processors (Win)

 - Live Versions: 9

-CPU throttling may need to be disabled for certain computers running Intel i7 4790K or 6700K chips.
+CPU throttling may need to be disabled for certain computers running Intel i7 chips.

 Also called "dynamic frequency scaling," CPU throttling is commonly used to slow down the computer whenever possible to use less energy and conserve battery.
 It is also used to make the system quieter.
 At slower speed the CPU chip generates less heat and the fan, which is typically the noisiest component in a computer, can be made to run slower.
 However this setting may adversely affect the performance of the computer, especially when performing intensive tasks like audio processing or gaming.